 - Introduce the TSI changes required as part of TSI27 that will enable FRMCS compatibility with baseline 3 system versions - Introduce the differentiation of safety and non-safety functions and define that changes of the non-safety part do not require new authorisation.
-Non safety changes would reduce the requirement for NOBO verification and allow ASBO system compatibility verification only. - Amendment of CR1359 (packet 245) to account only for the changes necessary for FRMCS compatibility to the baseline light solution. - Amenument of CR1555 (packet 245) to account only for the changes necessary for PRIVICS compatibility to the - Indicate that ATO is out of scope for baseline light.
+Non safety changes would reduce the requirement for NOBO verification and allow ASBO system compatibility verification only. - autorisation, worsatety changes would reduce the requirement for NOBO verification and allow ASD system compatibility verification only - Amendment of CR1359 (packet 245) to account only for the changes necessary for FRMCS compatibility to the baseline light solution. - Indicate that ATO is out of scope for baseline light.